Hello from the eLearning Guild Learning Solutions in Orlando Florida!

 One idea that came to me is that we could get the audience engaged before the session even begins.
 This is where, dear reader, I need some help from you today.
 Continue reading →

 It is nearly impossible to have any personal or professional growth without feedback.
 Unfortunately, most people give and receive feedback poorly.
-How do we experience growth if we are not given useful feedback about what we do well and areas we can improve?
+How do we experience growth if we are not given useful, constructive feedback about what we do well and areas we can improve?
 Continue reading →

 This week we had an opportunity to pilot a training program that we’ve been working on for the past two months.
 We were excited to unveil it before a pilot audience, especially because we had an opportunity to incorporate a board game into the module.

 At the end of the pilot session, we realized that we didn’t quite hit the mark in our first draft.
 Yesterday, the Endurance Learning leadership team came together via Slack to debrief the experience.